unitaryfund/mitiq/docs/source/guide/guide-error-mitigation.rst

 nomenclature refers to error mitigation as (approximate) error suppression or approximate quantum error correction, but it is worth noting that error mitigation is distinctly different from :ref:`error correction <guide_qem_qec>`.
-Two leading ideas error mitigation techniques implemented in Mitiq are zero-noise extrapolation and probabilistic error cancellation.
+Two leading error mitigation techniques implemented in Mitiq are zero-noise extrapolation and probabilistic error cancellation.

 .. _guide_qem_zne: